GeteFan/Full_Stack_Open_2023/part0/exercise0.6/sequence-diagram.md

     server-->>browser: {"message":"note created"}
     deactivate server

-    The SPA version of the app does not traditionally send the form data, but instead uses the JavaScript code it fetched from the server.
+    The SPA version of the app does not traditionally send the form data - but instead uses the JavaScript code it fetched from the server.
 ```